realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ---

-### 3.6 Permeability and Bayesian Updating
+### 3.5 Permeability and Bayesian Updating

-Because modeling requires selective partitioning, model construction implicitly operates over a hypothesis space: each partition corresponds to a candidate structural compression.
+Because modeling requires selective partitioning, model construction implicitly operates over a hypothesis space.

 Bayesian updating provides a formal mechanism for redistributing credibility within such a space under empirical constraint.
-As new data arrives, posterior probability shifts across competing partitions according to their likelihood.
+As new data arrives, posterior probability shifts across competing partitions.

-In this sense, Bayesian updating operationalizes permeability:
+In this sense, Bayesian updating operationalizes permeability within a fixed hypothesis class.

-- Constraint redistributes credibility.
-- Anomalies reduce posterior weight.
-- Competing structures gain plausibility under mismatch.

-However, interactional permeability requires more than posterior reweighting within a fixed hypothesis space.
-Combinatorial abundance implies that no finite hypothesis space can be guaranteed exhaustive.
+However, combinatorial abundance implies that no finite hypothesis space can be guaranteed exhaustive.

-Dogmatic closure therefore occurs not when posterior probability concentrates, but when:
+Dogmatic closure occurs when:

-- Probability mass is treated as ontological certainty, or
+- Posterior concentration is treated as ontological certainty, or
 - The hypothesis space is prematurely fixed despite persistent anomaly.

 True permeability requires openness both to updating within a model class and to expanding the model class itself when constraint pressure indicates unscoped structure.